Information alert

 6. Volume indicator – this scale shows you how much medicine has been infused.

-7. Fill port protector cap – the medicine is inserted through this port into the balloon infusor.
+7. Fill port protector cap – the medicine goes through this port into the balloon infusor.
 The cap seals the port.

 8. Code number - this is used to identify your balloon infusor.